Register for the CHAFE Ride

 For the 40, 25 and Family Fun Ride routes:

-The Family Fun Ride is an 4 mile ride from City Beach to Dover on the Dover Bay bike trail with no elevation gain.
+The Family Fun Ride is approximately a 4 mile ride from City Beach with no elevation gain.
 A perfect ride for the whole family!
-A rest stop with beverages and snacks, crafts, bouncy castle, magician, face painting, reading activities and much more await riders at the finish line at Dover City Park!
-Families are encouraged to journey back to City Beach for the After Ride Party and BBQ.
+Activities and refreshments include crafts, magician, face painting, reading activities and much more await riders at the finish line.
+Registration for the Family Fun Ride will open shortly.

 Click on Route Name in expanded map for more options, such as downloading or sending maps to your devices.